What we’re doing to challenge inequality.

 Building on the work of The Equality Trust, our goal is to create community action that addresses the root causes of inequality head on.

 Ideas we are exploring include a crowdfunded inequality fund and a campaign for fairer pay ratios targeting local employers.
+Read the feasibility report by students on the Cambridge Hub Social Innovation Programme.

 We need your help to scope the potential for these ideas.